Srinu7358/openshift-sep-2024/Day1/README.md

   - name of the application deployment
   - number of Pod instances expected to be running
   - container image and version that must be used to create Pod
-- it supporrs rolling update
+- it supports rolling update
 - this configuration object is consumed by Deployment Controller
 </pre>